viljo/coordinate_converter/SPEC.md

 - **Clipboard content** MUST reflect rounding/precision rules in this spec and use the same labels/direction indicators as rendered.

 ### Clipboard Integration (Input) (CRITICAL)
-- **Paste from clipboard**: A button labeled "Paste from clipboard" MUST be placed directly under the input section label.
+- **Paste from clipboard**: A button labeled "Paste from clipboard" MUST be placed directly under the "Input" label, left-aligned.
+  - On click: read clipboard text and perform a pre-parse (without changing any inputs).
-  - On click: read clipboard text, switch input coordinate type to the Free-text parser, and paste the text into the free-text input field.
+  - If a coordinate is identified, switch input type to the Free-text parser, paste the clipboard content into the free-text field, and parse immediately.
-  - Immediately attempt to parse; on success, update outputs and map; on failure, show an input error and do not crash.
+  - If no coordinate is identified, DO NOT change input type or any current input values; show a non-blocking status message.

 ### Key Navigation Implementation